EQUIPMENT GUIDE

 POC Hemoglobin

-Best tool for point-of-care hemoglobin is the HemoCue HB 201+.
-Unlike most point-of-care testing, the HemoCue is pretty inexpensive and the reagents are easily purchasable as well.
+Best tool for point-of-care hemoglobin is the HemoCue HB 201+ or the Cliawaive HgB Test System.
+Unlike most point-of-care testing equipment, the HemoCue and cliawaived HgB are pretty inexpensive and the reagents are easily purchasable as well.
 The HemoCue is a great device and a handy inexpensive tool to have in any missionary arsenal.
+These both can be purchased for under 400 dollars including reagents.